Can CBD Help With Panic Attacks

 Too much stress, glutamate, and histamine can all eat up GABA in the brain.

-Benzo's directly boost levels of GABA as their primary weapon against GABA (see CBD versus benzos here).
+Benzo's directly boosted levels of GABA as their primary weapon against GABA (see CBD versus benzos here).

 As for research on the matter: